The Curse of Fatal Death: Plot

 The story begins with the Master gloating over his latest scheme to destroy his nemesis.
-However, instead of only spying on the Doctor and his companion Emma, he is actually in communication with them, so they hear his plans.
-The Doctor invites his old foe to meet him at a castle on the planet Tersurus.
+However, instead of only spying on the Doctor and his companion Emma on a giant screen, he is unaware that his microphone is on, so they hear his plans.
+Angry, he tries to cover up his error by gloating that of course he wanted The Doctor to know his plans, to make his revenge that much sweeter, before turning off the screen and gloating once more.
+However, The Master has still left the microphone on, so The Doctor still hears him gloating.
+The Doctor then invites his old foe to meet him at a castle on the planet Tersurus.
 The planet is in ruins, and was once the home of a now-extinct race of supremely-enlightened beings shunned by all because they used flatulence as their means of communication.
 They all died when they discovered fire.

 The Master appears, gloating that he travelled a century back in time, and persuaded the architect of the castle to put in a secret death trap.
 The Doctor had anticipated this and travelled further back, persuading the same architect to sabotage the trap.
 The Master had also anticipated this, and arranged for an additional trap – with identical results because the Doctor had likewise anticipated his move.
 The Doctor informs the Master, having calculated that he "has saved every planet in the known universe a minimum of 27 times", and having grown tired of battles with aliens and "the endless gravel quarries", that he is retiring, having found a companion – Emma – with whom he has fallen in love.
 The Master springs yet another trap; a trap door under the Doctor's feet leading to the vast sewers of Tersurus, which he intends to suggest to the architect after going back in time again and buying him an expensive dinner.
 However, the Doctor had already bought the architect that dinner, so when the Master pulls the lever, a trap door opens beneath him instead.

 Seconds later, as the Doctor and Emma start to leave, the Master bursts in.
 Having taken him 312 years to crawl out, he emerges as an old man covered in sewage.
 Using his TARDIS to return to the present, he has brought allies – the Daleks (who, lacking noses, are the only race that will have anything to do with him).
 Additionally, he has been enhanced by superior Dalek technology, a Dalek suction-cup hand.
 To the Master's dismay, he cannot answer when Emma asks him what the suction-cup is for.
-The Master throws himself at the Doctor but falls into the sewers again, and immediately bursts in again, another 312 years older.
+The Master throws himself at the Doctor but falls into the sewers again, and immediately bursts in again, another 312 years older and with a walking stick.
 The Daleks give chase to the Doctor, knocking the Master once more into the sewers.
 Having spent a total of 936 years in the sewers, he returns using a zimmer frame (walker) and is easily outpaced by the slow moving Daleks.